 Notes

-- Coat your fingers with powdered sugar (or a bit of cooking spray) to keep the mixture from sticking to you as you press it into the pan.
+- Coat your fingers with powdered sugar (or a bit of cooking spray) to keep the mixture from sticking as you press it into the pan.

 - Give the coconut ice time to set (at least 1 hour in the refrigerator) before slicing into squares or bars.
 It's much easier to cut them when they're cold and firm.
 A long, sharp knife works best for lightly scoring the cut lines on the top of the bars as well as for making the cuts.